teamradish/TRTwitchPlaysBot/Wiki/Home.md

 * [Supplementary Info](Setup-Misc.md) - Tools to enhance TRBot and your stream.

 ## Players
+* [Syntax Walkthrough](./Syntax-Walkthrough.md) - A beginner-friendly guide to TRBot's input syntax, with visuals.
-* [Syntax Tutorial](./Syntax-Tutorial.md) - A tutorial covering TRBot's robust input syntax.
+* [Syntax Tutorial](./Syntax-Tutorial.md) - A more in-depth tutorial covering TRBot's robust input syntax.
 * [Usage Examples](./Real-Usage-Examples.md) - See TRBot in action on real streams!

 ## Developers